MeridianInnovation/pysenxor-lite/README.md

 We welcome contributions from the community.

-By submitting a pull request, you certify compliance with the [Developer Certificate of Origin (DCO)](https://developercertificate.org/).
+By submitting a pull request, you certify compliance with the Developer Certificate of Origin (DCO).
 This means you assert that:

-- You wrote the code or have the right to submit it;
+* You wrote the code or have the right to submit it;
-- You grant us the right to use your contribution under the project license.
+* You grant us the right to use your contribution under the project license.

 Please add the following line to your Git commit message to confirm DCO compliance:

-`Signed-off-by: Your Name your.email@example.com`
+`Signed-off-by: mohammad.hefny@gmail.com`

 You can automate this with `git commit -s`.

-See more details in [Contributing Guide](./CONTRIBUTING.md).
+See more details in Contributing Guide.

 ## Contact

 For support or inquiries, please contact:

-- Email: info@meridianinno.com
+## About

+A python library to interact with SenXor thermal imaging devices.

+## Footer

+© 2025 GitHub, Inc.